massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

   FLUSH PRIVILEGES;

-Tables on the same Host and Database Server
+Tables on the same host and database server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the table with source CDRs is on the same Host and Database Server,